jjzn/sfm-plus/README.md

     git clone https://github.com/jjzn/sfm-plus.git
     cd sfm-plus

-    # install dependencies
-    python3 -m venv .env
-    source .env/bin/activate
-    pip3 install -r requirements.txt

-    mkdir out
-    python3 server.py
+    cargo run

 ### The long story

-The server part, written in Python, depends on some libraries, which are listed in `requirements.txt`.
-You can install these by running `pip3 install -r requirements.txt`, either globally or in a virtual environment (with `python3 -m venv .env`).
-In addition, it requires a working installation of Tesseract 4.
-A known working version is `4.1.1`.
+The server part, written in Rust, depends on some libraries, which are listed in `Cargo.toml` and will be automatically installed by Cargo.
+In addition, it requires a working installation of Tesseract 4 (known working version `4.1.1`) and of OpenCV.

-After installing all the required dependencies, you can run the server by running `python3 server.py`.
-As the OCR extractor assumes a certain folder structure, you will need to create a `out/` folder first (`mkdir out`).
+After having installed all the system dependencies, you can build and start the server by running `cargo run`.
+Alternatively, you can directly invoke the build executable, which will be located somewhere in `target/`.

 If you plan on hosting an instance of SFM++, keep in mind this project is licensed under the [GNU Affero General Public License](https://choosealicense.com/licenses/agpl-3.0/),